 Before you can sponsor transactions, you need:

-1. An API Key — Required to authenticate your sponsorship requests and associate them with your app balance.
+- An API key — Required to authenticate your sponsorship requests and associate them with your app balance.
+Request an API key.

-2. A Linked Funding Address — A wallet address must be linked to your API key.
+- A Linked Funding Address — A wallet address must be linked to your API key.
 This is the address that will fund your app balance.
+Reach out to the relay team to link your wallet address.

 Once you’re set up, you can begin depositing funds and sponsoring transactions.